Jeff-Stapleton/zebra-printer-capacitor-plugin/ios/Docs/README.md

 ## CocoaPods

-The above instructions will have gotten you to a place where you can work on and develop the plugin locally.
-But we still need to cofigure the plugin so when it's install into an application the compiler can find our module.
+The above instructions will have gotten to a place where you can work on and develop the plugin locally.
+But we still need to cofigure the plugin so when it's installed into an application the compiler can find our module.

-Capacitor uses Cocoapods when it comes to installing the plugin, we will need to configure the `ZebraPrinterCapacitorPlugin.podspec` file with all our configurations.
+Capacitor uses Cocoapods when it comes to installing the plugin, we will need to edit the `ZebraPrinterCapacitorPlugin.podspec` file with all our configurations.

-The first change we need to make is the tell cocoapods to grab our `.a` file when bundling the source files:
+The first change we need to make is to tell cocoapods to grab our `.a` file when bundling the source files:
 ```podspec
 s.source_files = 'ios/Plugin/**/*.{swift,h,m,c,cc,mm,cpp,a}'
 ```